verdaccio/website/docs/reverse-proxy.md

 url_prefix: /sub_directory/
 ```

-If you run verdaccio behind reverse proxy, you may noticed all resource file served as relative path, like `http://127.0.0.1:4873/-/static`
+If you run Verdaccio behind reverse proxy, you may noticed all resource file served as relative path, like `http://127.0.0.1:4873/-/static`

-To resolve this issue, **you should send real domain and port to verdaccio with `Host` header**
+To resolve this issue, **you should send real domain and port to Verdaccio with `Host` header**

 Nginx configure should look like this: